DOI-USGS/modflow-setup/Readme.md

 ### Bugs

-If you think you have discovered a bug in MFsetup in which you feel that the program does not work as intended, then we ask you to submit a [Github issue](https://github.com/aleaf/mfsetup/labels/bug).
+If you think you have discovered a bug in modflow-setup in which you feel that the program does not work as intended, then we ask you to submit a [Github issue](https://github.com/aleaf/modflow-setup/labels/bug).

 Installation